allenai/pawls/cli/readme.md

 ### Secrets

-The Pawls CLI requires a AWS key with read access to the S2 Pdf buckets.
-There is a key pair for this task specifically [here](https://allenai.1password.com/vaults/4736qu2dqfkjjxqs63w4c2gwt4/allitems/yq475h75a2zaeuh4zhq23otkki), but your `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` which you use for day-to-day AI2 work will be suitable - just make sure they are set as environment variables when running the PAWLS CLI.

 The PAWLS CLI requires the python client of the [S2 Pdf Structure Service](https://github.com/allenai/s2-pdf-structure-service), which you can find [here](https://allenai.1password.com/vaults/4736qu2dqfkjjxqs63w4c2gwt4/allitems/i73dbwizxzlu2savgd2pbrzyzq).
 In order to install the CLI tool, you will need to export this as a bash variable.